-The proposed project would not result in any adverse impacts to natural, historical, or water resources; generate significant air or noise pollution; or promote environmental or socioeconomic injustices.
-The proposed project activities will not require further agency consultation.
-No mitigation or formal compliance steps will be required for any of the laws and authorities assessed in this review.
+The proposed project would not result in any adverse impacts to the surrounding natural, historical, and water resources; generate significant air or noise pollution; or promote environmental or socioeconomic injustices.
+The proposed project is not located within a coastal zone or near a major water resource.
+There are no mitigation requirements for any of the laws and authorities assessed in this review.